 - Learning Resources: Every hosting provider will offer some level of self-help resources, yet BlueHost goes above and beyond in this category.
 They have hundreds of guides and articles covering every topic imaginable.
 From WordPress to E-Mail and Domains, you can find the answers to nearly any question via their knowledgebase.

-- Competitive Prices: Taking into account promotions, their prices changes almost every other week.
+- Competitive Prices: Taking into account promotions, their prices change almost every other week.
 They always manage to be among the lowest cost options despite the high quality of service they provide.

 If BlueHost isn’t your cup of tea, SiteGround is also another business endorsed by WordPress.org among their top choices for hosting.
 Considering a total of 3 providers have made the list, it remains a rather prestigious accolade given only to the absolute best.
 While this may seem irrelevant if you are hosting a different software package, keep in mind that WordPress is highly demanding and often works as a performance benchmark.
 Even though the WordPress centric features and services may be irrelevant to your needs, the website performance will be beneficial to any website regardless of content.